DataDog/docker-dd-agent/README.md

 ### Standalone DogStatsD

 The default images run a dogstatsd server as well as the main Agent (i.e. the collector).
 If you want to run DogStatsD only, we provide [standalone images](https://github.com/DataDog/docker-dd-agent/tree/master/dogstatsd) that don't run the collector.
-These images contain `dogstatsd` in their docker tag (e.g. `11.3.585-dogstatsd`, `11.3.585-dogstatsd-alpine`).
+These images contain `dogstatsd` in their docker tag (e.g. `latest-dogstatsd`, `11.0.5141-dogstatsd-alpine`).

 These separate images have the advantage of running DogStatsD server as a non-root user which is useful for platforms like OpenShift.
 They also don't need shared volumes from the host (`/proc`, `/sys/fs` and the Docker socket) like the complete Agent image.